farmhouse with scenery of Irish sea

 For more tips, have a read of a blog on how cold weather can affect your home.

-With Allianz Holiday Home Insurance, when your holiday home is unoccupied for over 30 consecutive days, it must be inspected both internally and externally at least once every 30 days thereafter by yourself or a person that has been authorised to do so by you.
-So, if you live far away from your holiday home, enlisting your neighbour's help will save you some hassle.
+1. Regular Inspections: With Allianz Holiday Home Insurance, when your holiday home is unoccupied for over 30 consecutive days, it must be inspected both internally and externally at least once every 30 days thereafter by yourself or a person that has been authorised to do so by you.
+If you live far away, enlist a trusted neighbour to help.

-With your trusted neighbour on board, ask them to check on your empty holiday home once a week.
+2. Weekly Checks: Ask your neighbour to check on your empty holiday home once a week.

-Avoid a build-up of mail or newspapers in your letterbox or inside your front door by getting your neighbour to move them and place them out of sight.
+4. Manage Mail: To avoid a build-up of mail or newspapers, have your neighbour move them out of sight.

-As you can see, carrying out a few basic checks will decrease the likelihood of issues arising and increase its overall security and give you peace of mind.
-Hopefully, this will mean less worrying and more relaxing at Christmas and over the rest of the winter months.
+By carrying out these essential checks, you can decrease the likelihood of issues arising, increase your home's security, and enjoy peace of mind.
+This means less worrying and more relaxing during Christmas and the winter months.

 Allianz p.l.c is regulated by the Central Bank of Ireland.